ericqu/iban_validation/iban_validation_c/README.md

     return 0;
 }
 ```
-See Makefile for compilation of the c/c++ examples
+See Makefile for compilation of the c/c++ examples, and the examples directory for more examples

 ## Changes
+ - 0.1.13: update to the wrapper for a version with less allocation (view-based)
  - 0.1.12: Initial release of the c wrapper